Rays vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have been the underdog just one time in the past 10 contests and won that game.
+- Over their last 10 contests, the Rays were named underdogs twice and split those games 1-1.

-- In their last 10 games with an over/under, the Rays and their opponents have combined to eclipse the total five times.
+- In their previous 10 games with a total, the Rays and their opponents have combined to exceed the over/under on five occasions.

-- Oddsmakers have not posted a spread in any of the Rays' past 10 contests.
+- The past 10 Rays matchups have not had a spread posted by bookmakers.

 Discover More About This Game